If the wiring in your home is old, we will rewire it so that it is safe and meets the Decent Homes Standard.

 - the contractor will advise if you need to loosen or lift carpets

-- in upstairs rooms the contractor may need to lift floorboards to gain access to the lights below.
+- in upstairs rooms the contractor may need to lift floorboards to gain access to the wiring and lights below.
 This means you will have to lift upstairs carpets and move furnishings

 - if you have laminated flooring the contractor will look at alternative cable routes to avoid the need to lift it.
 If this is not possible you will need to lift the flooring; we will discuss this with you before starting work.
 The council or the contractor are not liable for any damage to laminate flooring - see details of decoration after rewiring

 - we will need to get into your loft.
 If your loft has been boarded these boards will need to be lifted.
-Stored items may need to be moved to gain access to the lights below
+Stored items will likely need to be moved to ensure access to the wiring above each light and switch position.

 Disruption during rewiring